fineline179/fineline179.github.io/_posts/2019-12-06-Neural-Net-Gaussian-Processes.md

 width goes to infinity.
 In [Lee et al. (2017)](https://arxiv.org/abs/1711.00165), this result was extended to networks with an arbitrary number of layers, introducing the concept of a **neural network Gaussian process (NNGP)**.
-Since a Gaussian process is a method for doing exact Bayesian inference, formulation of an NNGP is a way of doing exact Bayesian inference with neural networks (in this case, for regression), and obtaining error bounds for the predictions.
+Since a Gaussian process is a method for doing Bayesian inference, formulation of an NNGP is a way of doing Bayesian inference with neural networks (in this case, for regression), and obtaining error bounds for the predictions.
 This is in contrast to the standard method of training neural networks by gradient descent on maximum likelihood, which does not provide error bounds.

 It's important to clarify that this analysis only applies to a special, seemingly restricted case: the behavior of the infinite-width network at **initialization**.
 In